 Now let’s translate that into dollars, shall we?

-Many in the FIRE community point to $1 million as the benchmark for FI.
+Many in the FIRE community point to $1 million as the benchmark for achieving financial independence.
 Of course, many factors would make that number change.

 For now, let’s go with it.
 Here’s the math (arithmetic, actually).

 - Cumulative loss: $465,500 (assume a buy and hold, no re-balancing)

 What does this number do to your financial independence?

 The financial crisis of late 2007 to early 2009 was even worse.

 2008 alone saw the S&P 500 drop by -38.49%.
 So, in one year, your million bucks dropped by just under $400,000 and is now $600,000.